NMehralizadeh/RuleEngineCore/README.md

 - Order : It's not requeried.Default value is `1`

 ### Condition
 This annotation can only set on `Methods`.
 You can define more than one condition.
-After evalutes all condition rule engine execute all actions that you develope.
+After evaluates all condition rule engine executes all actions that you develop.
 #### Usage
 - Return `Bool`
-- Args as demonostrate in FactArgs with same priority
+- Args as demonstrate in FactArgs with the same priority

 #### Properties
-- FactArgs: Comma seprated facts name
+- FactArgs : Comma separated facts name
-- ExceptionMessage: The message must be raised as Rule Exception when this conditon result it's not true
+- ExceptionMessage : The message must be raised as Rule Exception when this condition result it's not true

 ### Rule
-This annotation can set on class.
+This annotation can only set on the class.
 You can have more than one rule.
 #### Usage
-You must set on class as attribute that is your rule.
+You must set on the class as an attribute that is your rule.
 #### Properties
 - Name : It's optional and you can set this rule name.
-- Description : It's optional and you can set main functionality of this rule.
+- Description : It's optional and you can set the main functionality of this rule.
-- NextRule : It's optional and you can set type of next rule that you have and used rule attribute.
-Rule engine after run current rule actions evaluate the next one and execute if everything is going well.
+- NextRule : It's optional and you can set the type of next rule that you have and used the rule attribute.
+Rule engine after running current rule actions evaluate the next one and execute if everything is going well.